skywind3000/z.lua/README.md

 - Skip the current directory:

-  when you are calling `z xxx` but the best match is the current directory, z.lua will choose the 2nd best match result for you.
+  When you are calling `z xxx` but the best match is the current directory, z.lua will choose the 2nd best match result for you.
 Assuming the database:

       10   /Users/Great_Wall/.rbenv/versions/2.4.1/lib/ruby/gems
       20   /Library/Ruby/Gems/2.0.0/gems

   When I use `z gems` by default, it will take me to `/Library/Ruby/Gems/2.0.0/gems`, but it's not what I want, so I press up arrow and execute `z gems` again, it will take me to `/Users/Great_Wall/.rbenv/versions/2.4.1/lib/ruby/gems` and this what I want.

-  Of course I can always use `z env gems` to indicate what I want precisely.
+  Of course, I can always use `z env gems` to indicate what I want precisely.
 Skip the current directory means when you use `z xxx` you always want to change directory instead of stay in the same directory and do nothing if current directory is the best match.

 The default matching method is designed to be compatible with original z.sh, but the enhanced matching method is much more handy and exclusive to z.lua.